danielmccluskey/repomods-wiki/docs/repolib/api/start.md

-# Getting Started with REPOLib
+# Getting Started with REPOLib (C#)

+This page assumes you have a C# project setup for R.E.P.O. modding.
+If not, first follow the guide in [Developing Mods](../../develop.md).

+## Installation

 Reference [REPOLib](https://www.nuget.org/packages/Zehs.REPOLib) in your project's `.csproj` file: